 However, private lenders will generally not allow you to refinance loans that are in default.
 If you’ve missed payments on your private loans, contact your lender as soon as possible to discuss repayment options.

-First, you can’t consolidate private student loans with the U.S. Department of Education.
-So if you’re interested in a federal Direct Consolidation Loan, you’ll only be able to consolidate your federal loans.
+You can’t consolidate private student loans with the U.S. Department of Education.
+So, if you’re interested in a federal Direct Consolidation Loan, you’ll only be able to consolidate your federal loans.

 However, you can consolidate both federal and private student loans together into one loan if you refinance with a private lender.
 You may also get the added benefit of a lower interest rate and reduced monthly payments.